-885.235 Chemical tests for intoxication.
-(1) In any action or proceeding in which it is material to prove that a person was under the influence of an intoxicant or had a blood alcohol concentration of 0.1% or more or a specified alcohol concentration while operating or driving a motor vehicle or, if the vehicle is a commercial motor vehicle, on duty time, while operating a motorboat, except a sailboat operating under sail alone, while operating a snowmobile, while operating an all-terrain vehicle or while handling a firearm, evidence of the arrount of alcohol in the person's blood at the time in question, as shown by chemical analysis of a sample of the person's blood or urine or evidence of the arrount of alcohol in the person's blood or urine or evidence of the arrount of alcohol in the person's blood or urine or evidence of the arrount of alcohol in the person's blood or urine or evidence of the arrount of alcohol in the person's blood or urine or evidence of the arrount of alcohol in the person's blood or urine or evidence of the arrount of alcohol in the person's blood or urine or evidence of the arrount of alcohol in the person's blood or urine or evidence of the arrount of alcohol in the person's blood alcohol concentration of 0.1% or more or a specified alcohol concentration if the sample was taken within 3 hours after the event to be proved.
+885.235 CHEMICAL TESTS FOR INTOXICATION.
+(1) In any action or proceeding in which it is material to prove that a person was under the influence of an intoxicant or had a prohibited alcohol concentration or a specified alcohol concentration while operating or driving a motor vehicle or, if the vehicle is a commercial motor vehicle, on duty time, while operating a motorboat, except a sailboat operating under sail alone, while operating a snowmobile, while operating an all-terrain vehicle or while handling a firearm, evidence of the amount of alcohol in the person's blood at the time in question, as shown by chemical analysis of a sample of the person's blood or urine or evidence of the amount of alcohol in the person's breath, is admissible on the issue of whether he or she was under the influence of an intoxicant or had a prohibited alcohol concentration or a specified alcohol concentration if the sample was taken within 3 hours after the event to be proved.
 The chemical analysis shall be given effect as follows without requiring any expert testimony as to its effect: